-A bathroom scale can be a simple device that measures your weight, or it may measure other aspects of your health.
+A bathroom scale is a simple device that measures your weight, or it may measure other aspects of your health.
 Your needs and health concerns should inform your decision in purchasing a bathroom scale for you and your family.

 Traditional analog scales are generally affordable, though their accuracy doesn’t compare to some digital models.
 Digital scales can read weigh with precision and may be able to measure other factors, like BMI.
 In some cases, digital scales can track your stats over time and may sync with a health tracking app.
 If multiple people will be using the scale, consider a model that allows for stat tracking for multiple users.
 Other factors like maximum weight and readability should also be considered.

 If you know what you are looking for in a bathroom scale, take a look at our top choices.
 To learn more about the factors that should go into this decision, continue reading.

 Analog scales – the kind you grew up with – use levers, springs, and a rack and pinion to turn the display dial.
 They are inexpensive but can easily give inconsistent readings if they are moved often.

 The digital, battery-operated scales used today authoritatively display numbers with precision.
 Many can measure to the half or quarter pound.